 It also comes with a long bar, short bar, tricep rope, multi-purpose strap, ankle strap, 2 chains, 2 single handles and a built-in multi-grip pull-up bar.
 This all adds to the extensive array of useful workouts you can put yourself through.

-In regard to smoothness in use and overall quality, this seemed to sum most people’s feeling towards this FT machine.
+In regard to smoothness in use and overall quality, this seemed to sum up most people’s feelings towards this FT machine.
 “This machine is absolutely insane.
 It functions just as well as an $8,000 professional FT found in gyms.”

 Other options for an additional cost include stability balls, utility bench, power row and stack upgrade.
 If you’re tempted with the weight stack upgrade, it’s best to assemble it with the rest of the build and not do it later as it can be a bit troublesome.

 Assembled dimensions: 56” W x 40” D x 82” H

 Lifetime warranty on frame & parts (residential use)

 - Smooth action of pulley weights and cables